Warnham: History

-The Anglican parish church, dedicated to St Margaret was built in the 14th century, but contains substantial later additions.
-St Margaret's is host to monuments belonging to at least three influential families, the Durford, the Lucas and the Shelley family.
+The Anglican parish church, dedicated to St Margaret was built in the 14th century, but contains later additions.
+St Margaret's contains monuments belonging to at least three influential families: the Durford, the Lucas and the Shelley family.

+Geography

+Named settlements within the parish include the hamlets of Goosegreen, Kingsfold and Winterfold as well as parts of Strood Green and Rowhook.
+The area is in the north-west of the Weald, a sloped remnant forest in south-east England and largely a plain by erosion.